arpit04tripathi-blogs/bookmarks/_my_pages/daily/quotes.md

 - Whatever we do willingly is easy!
 More you work, the luckier you get.
 - Only those who risk going too far can possibly find out how far they can go.

+**TIPS**
+1. Make tasks small and easy.
+2. Create routines to help you.
+3. Start with just 2 mins of effort.

 ```
 > Don’t be fooled by the calendar,
 > There are only as many days in the year as you make use of.